The High Star trail system lies on a west-facing mountain slope

 the Weber-Provo canal.
 Just uphill from the step-over, stay to the right

-at the trail fork to begin your climb.
-(The left-hand fork is a one-way
+at the trail fork to begin your ride.
+(The two left-hand forks are one-way

 The step-over entry to the trails.
 If you're behind